ctesta01/ctesta01.github.io/index.md

 on both theoretical and applied mathematics, including subjects such as high performance computing, data analysis, numerical linear algebra, number theory, abstract algebra, and plenty more.
-I hope you will find enjoyable content on my website, and feel free to leave a comment letting me know you dropped by.
+I hope you will find enjoyable content on my website, and feel free to leave a comment letting me know you've dropped by.

 ## Photography
 - [Colorado State](http://ctesta.com/articles/2016-08/Colorado-State-Photography)